tech2wiki/tech2wiki-website/content/technical_procedures/opel/instrument_cluster/odo_meter.md

 * Select `F3`: Check Odometer value”

-* Tech 2 searches now IPC and ECU and the Tech 2 will show two values on the screen.
+* Tech2 searches now IPC and ECU and the Tech2 will show two values on the screen.

 * Now you can compare values.